 Sticky rice rolls £3.60 had pleasing density – it was a dish worth ordering again.

-Prawn and chive dumplings £3.60 lacked the pleasing succulence and pertness good prawns should have.
-The pastry lacked the elasticity too – the hallmarks of a good dumpling wrapper.
+The prawn and chive dumplings (£3.60) lacked the pleasing succulence and freshness that good prawns should have.
+The pastry also lacked the elasticity you’d expect in a proper dumpling wrapper – key hallmarks of quality.

 It was very much the same fate for the har gau £3.60, although perfectly edible they just lacked the x-factor.